Minnesota Supreme Court: Composition

 The seven justices of the Minnesota Supreme Court are elected to renewable six-year terms.
 When a midterm vacancy occurs, the governor of Minnesota appoints a replacement to a term that ends after the general election occurring more than one year after the appointment.
 Most vacancies occur during a term.
 The most recent election to an open seat on the court was in 1992, when former Minnesota Vikings player Alan Page was elected.
 Judges in Minnesota have a mandatory retirement age of 70.

+In 1977, Rosalie E. Wahl became the first woman to serve on the Court.
+In 1993, Alan Page became the first African American to serve on the Court.

 Anne McKeig, a descendant of the White Earth Band of Ojibwe, became the first Native American justice in 2016.
 Her appointment also marked the second time the court had a majority of women since 1991.

 In May 2020, Governor Tim Walz announced the appointment of Nobles County District Judge Gordon Moore, who replaced retiring Justice David Lillehaug.

 Salary

-The salary for the Supreme Court Chief Justice is $205,362 and $186,692 for associate justices.
+As of 2025, the chief justice is paid a $236,429 salary and associate justices receive $214,935.